BBQ Smoked Meatballs

 How to Reheat Leftovers

-You can heat them in the oven in a oven proof dish between 300-350 degrees Fahrenheit until they are warmed to 165 degrees Fahrenheit internal temperature.
+You can heat them in the oven in an oven proof dish between 300-350 degrees Fahrenheit until they are warmed to an internal temperature of 165 degrees Fahrenheit.

 We have also warmed them on stove top in a saucepan until heated through.